rcpreda/telem-php/DEPLOYMENT.md

 - Every push to the configured branch will trigger automatic deployment
 - Monitor deployments in the Ploi dashboard

+## Deployment Behavior

+### Hard Reset on Deploy
+The deployment script uses `git reset --hard origin/main` instead of `git pull`.
+This means:
+- ✅ Any local modifications on the server are **discarded**
+- ✅ The server always matches **exactly** what's in Git
+- ✅ No merge conflicts or manual intervention needed
+- ⚠️ Never make manual file changes on the production server
+- ⚠️ All changes must go through Git

+This is a best practice for production deployments.

 ## Important Notes About Assets

 ### Static Assets (Logos, Images)